koreader/kpvbooklet/README_FIRST.txt

-KPVBooklet for Kindle Touch and Kindle Paperwhite
+KPVBooklet for Kindle Touch, Kindle Paperwhite and Kindle Voyage
 =================================================

-KPVBooklet is a Kindle booklet for starting KOReader/kindlepdfviewer.
+KPVBooklet is a Kindle booklet for starting KOReader.
 It also updates last access and percentage finished information in Kindle's content catalog entry of the opened document.